Border Patrol Program Raises Due Process Concerns

 These illegal immigrants are coming for jobs or to reunite with family -- and have no other criminal background.
 Immigrants in these circumstances used to be returned voluntarily, or they went through the normal administrative deportation process.
 Now, they leave as convicted federal criminals.

 The government says Operation Streamline is a success -- it's a deterrent and a needed change from a "catch and release" policy.
 But its measures of success don't always hold up.
 And no one can tell how much it costs.

 Operation In Action

 Las Cruces, N.M., is one of the eight court districts along the border that has implemented Operation Streamline or similar programs since 2005.

-Then, she asks them how they plead.
+Then, she asked them how they plead.

 This daily, systematic mass sentencing under Operation Streamline is unlike anything in U.S. judicial history.